lukasNo1/opi/README.md

 **IN DEVELOPMENT!!!**

-## General warnings

-If you want to use this bot you should know a thing or two about the stock market and especially options.
+### Requirements

+- A TD Ameritrade account with options privileges
+- All python packages from requirements.txt installed
+- General understanding of the stock market and options

 If you don't understand what's written here or what the code of this bot does, then dont use it!